 Have a Garage Sale

-Sell what you don’t need.
-If you need to get rid of the things you no longer want, hold a garage sale before you move.
+If you have things you no longer want, hold a garage sale before you move.

 It makes packing easier and it makes moving less expensive because you are not paying to move stuff you no longer use.

 Don’t procrastinate.
 Get going and make sure to do some packing each day before you move.

 Do any difficult stuff first and always remember all of your closets and storage areas.